ccampo133/slack-space-bot/README.md

     0 11 * * * spacebot -c CHANNEL -t TOKEN

-Other parameters such as the logging level and log file can be set at runtime as well.
+Other parameters such as the logging level, log file, and APOD picture data can be set at runtime as well.
 By default, SpaceBot will log all program output to stderr.
 Consider specifying a log file.
 Refer to the full usage documentation for more details (or just look at `spacebot.py`):

     $ spacebot --help.